mgwidmann/elixir-process-chain/README.md

 ## Running a large number of processes (260k+)

+The Erlang VM attempts to protect you from runaway process creation.
+In a real world scenario, this protects from unnecessarily using up too many resources.
+To override this behavior, we have to set that number higher.
 Simply start iex with the following command:

     iex -erl "+P 10000000" -S mix